 Difference Between Separation and Divorce

 In a legal separation, both parties are still married, and no formal document must be filed.
-However, we recommend that couples considering legal separation create an agreement, so your rights are protected while both parties are still cooperating.
-In divorce, the marriage is terminated, and paperwork must be filed.
+However, we recommend that couples considering legal separation create an agreement to protect their rights while both parties are still cooperating.
+In a divorce, the marriage is terminated, and paperwork must be filed.
 Spouses who are separated will be required to maintain certain court-mandated rights and duties as a couple.
 This means neither spouse can remarry during the separation.

 It is required that spouses live separately with an intent to be separate and apart during a legal separation.
 There is a legal standard for this separation.
 The couple cannot live in different areas of the same home even if they do not consider themselves in a relationship.
 Similarly, couples cannot live in separate houses, but also present themselves as being in a relationship.